codemismatch/rubylearning/content/pages/tutorials/ruby-names.md

 end
 </code></pre>

-By the final square you are counting trillions of grains—Ruby handles it seamlessly.
+By the final square you are counting trillions of grains--Ruby handles it seamlessly.

 ### Inspecting classes and `self`